1. Home

 Green energy Any form of energy that comes from natural sources, such as wind, sunlight, or water

-Renewable energy Any energy source that constantly replenishes itself over a relatively short time frame (i.e., wind, hydropower, or sunlight)
+Renewable energy Any energy source that replenishes itself over a relatively short time frame (i.e., wind, hydropower, or sunlight)

-Fossil Fuels Non-renewable resources found beneath the surface of the earth, including coal, oil, and natural gas
+Fossil fuels Non-renewable resources found beneath the surface of the earth, including coal, oil, and natural gas

 See how much you can save by going solar with Palmetto